Va-Ns/Bag-of-Features/README.md

 - **Feature Extraction**: Utilizes SIFT features to identify points of interest in images.
 - **Vector Quantization**: Employs k-means clustering to quantize feature vectors.
-- **Classification**: Uses a Naive Bayes classifier for the final classification of images.
+- **Classification**: Uses a Support Vector Machine classifier with a grid search for the optimization of its parameters.

 ## Project Structure